Humbugs/Humbugs.github.io/_products/caramel-cup.md

 height:
 depth:
 weight: 18
-meta_description: Caramel Cup chocolates only £3.99/100g.
+meta_description: 'Caramel Cup chocolates only Ãº3.99/100g.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Caramel, Chocolate]
 flavour: [Chocolate]